neilyoung/t265pose/README.md

 The app supports both depending on the start configuration parameter `world_reference_frame`.

 The app also solves the problem of the variable camera coordinate frame by stitching it together with a fix world reference coordinate held outside.
-This is done by utilizing the `"static_node"` APIs provided by the RealSense-SDK.
+This is done by utilizing the `"static_node"` APIs provided by the Intel RealSense SDK.
 The idea behind is to tell the camera at a certain point in space and time to store a static node with a pre-defined name in the map "right here".
 The firmware of the camera then combines this name with a specific point in its derived 3D model of the outer environment and  stores it in the map.
 The process of managing a static marker is pictured by the APIs `SET_MARKER` and `DELETE_MARKER` described above.

 If later the app tries to retrieve the same node on the same map, the SDK delivers the aligned coordinates of this static node to the app, now w.r.t. the **current** reference frame of the camera.
 This alone would not help, if no instance would combine these retrieved coordinates with a geo reference stored anywhere.
 This is what the app does for you.
 Optionally you are allowed to provide the WGS84 coordinates of this reference point and the app will deliver you WGS84 for your current position.